-LG acquires webOS from HP, plans to use it on smart TVs [UPDATED]Alex Wagner - Senior News Editor
+LG acquires webOS from HP, plans to use it on smart TVs [UPDATED]Alex Wagner - Deputy Managing Editor, News Desk

 It looks like webOS is making yet another big move.
 After spending some time at HP in recent years, LG says that it's purchased webOS from HP and that it plans to use the platform on its smart TVs.
 Unfortunately for fans of webOS on smartphones, LG tells CNET that it doesn't have any plans to use the card-based OS on new handsets, as Android is currently its mobile platform of choice.

 While it's not yet known exactly what LG ponied up in order to acquire webOS from HP, we do know that LG will be gaining ownership of the webOS source code, documentation and several other important parts of the OS.
 LG will also gain control of the patents that HP acquired from Palm back in the day.